Ben-Yehuda Dictionary: Background

-Ben-Yehuda's original intention was not to write a dictionary like the ones we know today but to categorize words by groups: the value 'tree' would contain various names of trees, the value kitchen would contain various names of kitchen utensils and so on. the first value Ben-Yehuda wrote was "stone" which was published in the newspaper "Havazelet".
+Ben-Yehuda's original intention was not to write a dictionary like the ones we know today but to categorize words by groups: the value 'tree' would contain various names of trees, the value kitchen would contain various names of kitchen utensils and so on.
+The first value Ben-Yehuda wrote was "stone" which was published in the newspaper "Havazelet".
 After the value was published Ben-Yehuda realized lists like that would not be enough to accomplish the vision that the entire nation would speak Hebrew.
 Therefore, he decided to define each and every word, but was discouraged by the enormity of the work this would require, and decided to focus on the difficult words that were the subject of disputes regarding their meaning.

 His work on the dictionary was delayed due to Ben-Yehuda's efforts to revive the Hebrew language: he worked extensively to convince Jewish families to speak only in Hebrew, founded the Hebrew Language Committee in 1890 (which disbanded the next year), and continued to edit several Hebrew newspapers.
 In 1894, he was banned by the Ottomans after residents of Jerusalem accused him of inciting a rebellion.
-When his father-in-law, Shlomo Jonas, published a cautious nationalist article in the newspaper "Hatzevi", in which he called to celebrate Hanukkah 1893 as a holiday of Jewish heroism against the backdrop of the awakening of Zionism, he signed with the words: "Let us gather strength and go forward", The Charedim, who opposed Ben-Yehuda's vision mistranslated these words as an intention to gather an army to rebel the Ottomans, reported Ben-Yehuda to the Ottmans as the editor of the paper.
+When his father-in-law, Shlomo Jonas, published a cautious nationalist article in the newspaper "Hatzevi", in which he called to celebrate Hanukkah 1893 as a holiday of Jewish heroism against the backdrop of the awakening of Zionism, he signed with the words: "Let us gather strength and go forward", The Charedim, who opposed Ben-Yehuda's vision mistranslated these words as an intention to gather an army to rebel the Ottomans, reported Ben-Yehuda to the Ottomans as the editor of the paper.
 This caused Ben-Yehuda to be arrested before a trial in the old city of Jerusalem.
 According to estimates, Ben-Yehuda was under arrest for about two weeks before being released with the help of Baron Rothschild.
 However, he was not allowed to re-publish his newspaper "Hatzevi" which gave him time to devote himself entirely to writing the dictionary.